Gemara (Juh-MAH-ruh)

 - Understanding GRC structure?
 Start with The Model component

 - Building tools?
-Jump to The Implementation component
+Jump to The SDKs component

 All three components work together - you’ll likely use elements from each as you work with Gemara.